Webpack Chunk Generation Lifecycle Explained

 new BundleAnalyzerPlugin({

-analyzerMode: 'disabled', // Run in CI without opening browser
+analyzerMode: 'disabled', // headless in CI

 generateStatsFile: true,